FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-as-the-infrastructure-for-decentralized-ai.md

 seo:
   twitter:
     card: summary
-  title: "Filecoin as the Infrastructure for Decentralized AI"
+  title: Filecoin as the Infrastructure for Decentralized AI
   description: Filecoin Network Named in the AI and Data category for Fast
     Company’s 2024 Next Big Things in Tech Awards.
 ---